Marlene Dietrich: Association with von Sternberg

 In Morocco (1930) with Gary Cooper, Dietrich was again cast as a cabaret singer.
 The film is best remembered for the sequence in which she performs a song dressed in a man's white tie and kisses another woman, both provocative for the era.
 The film earned Dietrich her only Academy Award nomination.

-Morocco was followed by Dishonored (1931) with Victor McLaglen, a major success with Dietrich cast as a Mata Hari-like spy.
+Morocco was followed by Dishonored (1931) with Victor McLaglen, a major success with Dietrich cast as a Mata Hari–like spy.

 Shanghai Express (1932) with Anna May Wong, which was dubbed by the critics "Grand Hotel on wheels", was another major success, earning $1.5 million in worldwide rentals.

 Dietrich and von Sternberg again collaborated on the romance Blonde Venus (1932) with Cary Grant.
 Dietrich worked without von Sternberg for the first time in three years in the romantic drama Song of Songs (1933), playing a naïve German peasant, under the direction of Rouben Mamoulian.
 Dietrich and Sternberg's last two films, The Scarlet Empress (1934) with John Davis Lodge and The Devil Is a Woman (1935)—the most stylized of their collaborations—were their lowest-grossing films.
 Dietrich later remarked that she was at her most beautiful in The Devil Is a Woman.

+Von Sternberg is known for his exceptional skill in lighting and photographing Dietrich to optimum effect, so much so, that even 50 years later, one of Shanghai Express's production stills became the inspiration of the cover of rock band Queen's album Queen II which was integrated into the music video of their single "Bohemian Rhapsody".

-Von Sternberg is known for his exceptional skill in lighting and photographing Dietrich to optimum effect.
-He had a signature use of light and shadow, including the impact of light passed through a veil or slatted window blinds (as for example in Shanghai Express).
-This combined with the scrupulous attention to set design and costumes makes the films they made together among cinema's most visually stylish.
+His signature use of light and shadow, including the impact of light passed through a veil or slatted window blinds, combined with the scrupulous attention to set design and costumes makes the films they made together among cinema's most visually stylish.

 Critics still vigorously debate how much of the credit belonged to von Sternberg and how much to Dietrich, but most would agree that neither consistently reached such heights again after Paramount fired von Sternberg and the two ceased working together.

 The collaboration of one actress and director creating seven films is still unmatched in motion pictures, with the possible exception of Katharine Hepburn and George Cukor, who made ten films together over a much longer period but which were not created for Hepburn the way the last six von Sternberg/Dietrich collaborations were.